Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 Scientific clarity Varies Extremely weak

-Critical distinction: In marijuana cases, the State must prove that THC caused impairment at the moment of driving, not merely that THC was present in the body.
+In marijuana cases, prosecutors must prove that THC caused impairment at the moment of driving, not merely that THC was present in the body.
+That can be challenging.

-Marijuana DWIs present problems that do not exist in most other Drug DWI cases:
+Marijuana DWIs present complications that do not exist in most other Drug DWI cases.
+This typically includes:

-• THC is fat-soluble and lingers long after effects fade
+• THC is fat-soluble and lingers in your body long after the effects fade

 • Blood THC levels do not correlate reliably with driving impairment